absolutelycold/Axgle/README.md

 Finished:

+✔ Search Videos

+✔ Show all videos

+✔ A sketched cool UI

+✔ Watch Video's Preview Video

+✔ Jump to the official website to watch the full video

 ✔ Video Collections Information shown in the home page

-✔ Show all videos' information in the All tab

-✔ A sketched cool UI

-✔ Show all categories in the bottom sheet by clicking the categories icon in the action bar

 ✔ Jump to different category channel to watch different type of movies

 ✔ Sort videos by latest uploading, most views, most favs, top rated and etc.

-✔ Watch Video's Preview Video

-✔ Jump to the official website to watch the full video
+✔ Show all categories in the bottom sheet by clicking the categories icon in the action bar

 Not Finished Yet:

-✖ Jump to the video embedded url to watch the video (In a hurry)

-✖ Search videos (In a hurry)

 ✖ Open a collection (After search)

 ✖ Safe Mode (Blur all the pictures)

 ✖ Collect favorite videos in the local database (Last do that)

+✖ Jump to the video embedded url to watch the video (In a hurry)

 ✖ <del>Watch/Download videos (If someone provide me java library for capturing the m3u8 video from video page)</del> **I know this option may break the rules of the Avgle, so if someone provide me such a library, I will not publish it.
 However, I will do it in another branch.**